-- b) Pretreatment Standards (40 CFR Section 403.5) developed pursuant to Section 307 of the Federal Clean Water Act (the Act) require that the Permittee shall not allow, under any circumstances, the introduction of the following pollutants to the POTW from any source of nondomestic discharge: - i) Any pollutant which may cause Pass Through or Interference; - ii) Pollutants which create a fire or explosion hazard in the POTW, including, but not limited to, wastestreams with a closed cup flashpoint of less than sixty (60) degrees Centigrade (140 degrees Fahrenheit) using the test methods specified in 40 CFR Section 261.21; - Pollutants which will cause corrosive structural damage to the POTW, but in no case discharges with a pH of lower than 5.0 s.u., unless the treatment facilities are specifically designed to accommodate such discharges; - Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW, or other interference with the operation of the POTW; - v) Any pollutant, including oxygen demanding pollutants (e.g., BOD), released in a discharge at a flow rate and/or pollutant concentration which will cause Interference with any treatment process at the POTW; - vi) Heat in amounts which will inhibit biological activity in the POTW resulting in Interference, but in no case heat in such quantities that the temperature at the POTW treatment plant exceeds forty (40) degrees Centigrade (104 degrees Fahrenheit) unless the Approval Authority, upon request of the POTW, approves alternate temperature limits; - vii) Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause Interference or Pass Through at the POTW; - viii) Pollutants which result in the presence of toxic gases, vapors, or fumes within the POTW in a quantity that may cause acute worker health and safety problems; - ix) Any trucked or hauled pollutants, except at discharge points designated by the POTW; and - x) Any specific pollutant which exceeds a local limitation established by the Permittee in accordance with the requirements of 40 CFR Section 403.5(c) and (d). - b) EPA shall be the Approval Authority and the mailing address for all reporting and notifications to the Approval Authority shall be: Office of Enforcement, Compliance, and Environmental Justice Water (8ENF-W-NP), USEPA Region VIII, 1595 Wynkoop, Denver, CO 80202.
-Should the State be delegated authority to implement and enforce the Pretreatment Program in the future, the Permittee shall be notified of the delegation and the Wyoming Department of Environmental Quality shall become the Approval Authority. - d) In addition to the general limitations expressed above, more specific Pretreatment Standards have been and will be promulgated for specific industrial categories under Section 307 of the Act (40 CFR Parts 405-471, 40 CFR chapter I, subchapter N.). - e) The Permittee must notify the Wyoming Department of Environmental Quality, Water Quality Division, and the Approval Authority, of any new introductions by new or existing industrial users or any substantial change in pollutants from any industrial user within sixty (60) days following the introduction or change, as required in 40 CFR 122.42(b)(1-3).
-Such notice must identify:
+2. Pretreatment Standards (40 CFR Section 403.5) developed pursuant to Section 307 of the Federal Clean Water Act (the Act) require that the Permittee shall not allow, under any circumstances, the introduction of the following pollutants to the POTW from any source of nondomestic discharge:

+- a.
+Any other pollutant which may cause Pass Through or Interference; - b.
+Pollutants which create a fire or explosion hazard in the POTW, including, but not limited to, wastestreams with a closed cup flashpoint of less than sixty (60) degrees

+Centigrade (140 degrees Fahrenheit) using the test methods specified in 40 CFR Section 261.21;

+- c.
+Pollutants which will cause corrosive structural damage to the POTW, but in no case discharges with a pH of lower than 5.0 s.u., unless the treatment facilities are specifically designed to accommodate such discharges; - d.
+Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW, or other interference with the operation of the POTW; - e.
+Any pollutant, including oxygen demanding pollutants (e.g., BOD), released in a discharge at a flow rate and/or pollutant concentration which will cause Interference with any treatment process at the POTW; - f.
+Heat in amounts which will inhibit biological activity in the POTW resulting in Interference, but in no case heat in such quantities that the temperature at the POTW treatment plant exceeds forty (40) degrees Centigrade (104 degrees Fahrenheit) unless the Approval Authority, upon request of the POTW, approves alternate temperature limits; - g.
+Petroleum oil, nonbiodegradable cutting oil, or products of mineral oil origin in amounts that will cause Interference or Pass Through at the POTW; - h.
+Pollutants which result in the presence of toxic gases, vapors, or fumes within the POTW in a quantity that may cause acute worker health and safety problems; - i.
+Any trucked or hauled pollutants, except at discharge points designated by the POTW; and - j.
+Any specific pollutant which exceeds a local limitation established by the Permittee in accordance with the requirements of 40 CFR Section 403.5(c) and (d). - 3.
+EPA shall be the Approval Authority and the mailing address for all reporting and notifications to the Approval Authority shall be: Industrial Pretreatment Program, Office of Enforcement, Compliance, and Environmental Justice Water (8ENF-T), EPA Region VIII, Suite 500, 999 18th Street, Denver, CO 80202.
+Should the State be delegated authority to implement and enforce the Pretreatment Program in the future, the Permittee shall be notified of the delegation and the state shall become the Approval Authority. - 4.
+In addition to the general limitations expressed above, more specific Pretreatment Standards have been and will be promulgated for specific industrial categories under Section 307 of the Act (40 CFR Part 405 et. seq.). - 5.
+The Permittee must notify the state and the Approval Authority, of any new introductions by new or existing industrial users or any substantial change in pollutants from any industrial user within sixty (60) days following the introduction or change.
+Such notice must identify: - a.
+Any new introduction of pollutants into the POTW from an industrial user which would be subject to Sections 301, 306, and 307 of the Act if it were directly discharging those pollutants; or - b.
+Any substantial change in the volume or character of pollutants being introduced into the POTW by any industrial user; - c.
+For the purposes of this section, adequate notice shall include information on: - (1) The identity of the industrial user;